cesarvr/keycloak-bible-openshift/README.md

     - Just a simple service testing that the correct horizontal scaling of Keycloak instances.

 - [Importing Users](https://github.com/cesarvr/keycloak-examples/tree/master/import-export)
-    - How to Import/Export Keycloak users in OpenShift?.
+    - How to Import/Export Keycloak users in OpenShift.